LT-Nhat-Minh/LT-Nhat-Minh/README.md

 * 🌍  I'm based in I'm based in VietNam vn
 * ✉️  You can contact me at [22520863@gm.uit.edu.vn](mailto:22520863@gm.uit.edu.vn)
-* 🧠  I'm learning ReactJS, next one is NestJS for Back-end skill
+* 🧠  I'm learning ReactJS, next one is NestJS for improving Back-end skill
 * ⚡  Vaundy's music is fire 🔥🔥🔥

 ### Skills